I recently posted an article, Selective Mutism: I Have No Mouth. But I Must SCREAM…

 - If someone is wondering, as so many are, if they are autistic… or are neurodiverse in some other way… I’m pretty sure they will find value in experiential writing one way or t’other.

-It seemed to me that giving the most clear-cut, significant, and to some extent frightening examples of what my real life is like was a good way to go.
+It seemed to me that giving the most clear-cut, significant, and to some extent frightening examples of what my real life is like was a good way to get across how disabling the phenomenon can be.

 I think I should be more careful to give general context in the future…